 Uses and Disclosures of Health Information

-We use and disclose health information about you for treatment, payment and health care operations (TPO).
+We use and disclose health information about you for treatment, payment and health care operations (TPO) within the CMC health care system and elsewhere.
 We have provided some examples of TPO below.

 We will use your health information for treatment.

 For example:Information obtained by a nurse, physician, or other member of your health care team will be recorded in your record and used to determine the course of treatment that should work best for you.
 Your physician will document in your record his or her expectations of the members of your health care team.
 Members of your health care team will then record the actions they took and their observations.
 In that way, the physician will know how you are responding to treatment.

 We will also provide your physician or a subsequent health care provider with copies of various reports that should assist him or her in treating you once you’re discharged from this hospital.